NicMuir/Pathing-Algorithm/Pathing-Algorithm/README.md

 16,6

-First Line: Number of Neighbours, Number of Obsticles, Number of Points,Dimentions (Best to stick with 25x25 as the graphing functins only graphs to 25 or now)
+First Line: Number of Neighbours, Number of Obsticles, Number of Points,Dimentions (Best to stick with 25x25 as the graphing functions only graphs to 25 for now)

 Second Line: Starting Point
 Third Line : End Point